Amanzh01/Amanzh01/README.md

 - :zap: In my free time, I solve problems on LeetCode and read tech articles.

-- :soccer: Enjoy playing football
+- :soccer: Also, I enjoy playing football

 ---